dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - Spectra
   - Really spell out the details of how they're constructed (find/pick one of the nicer definitions) and their duality with homology theories
   - Extract some of the motivating examples of computations with spectra from my textbook annotations
-  - Especially try to understand the bordism spectrum
+  - Especially try to understand the bordism spectrum, $MO$?
 - Hopf Algebras
   - Same story, extract and understand the motivating examples
   - Also piece together theory of e.g. comodules over them